I Love to Singa: Reception

-As with several early Warners cartoons, it is in a sense a music video designed to push a song from the Warners library.
-The song in question, "I Love to Singa", was first written by Harold Arlen and E.Y.
-Harburg for the 1936 Warner Bros. feature-length film The Singing Kid.
-It is performed three times in the film: first by Al Jolson and Cab Calloway, then by the Yacht Club Boys and Jolson, and finally again by Calloway and Jolson.
-During this period, it was customary for Warners to have their animation production partner, Leon Schlesinger Productions, make Merrie Melodies cartoons based upon songs from their features.

-The cartoon has become a cult favorite, with a pervasive impact on popular culture.
-The short, one of the earliest Merrie Melodies produced in Technicolor's then-new three-color process (Process 4), is recognized as one of Avery's early masterpieces.
+The cartoon has become a cult classic, with a pervasive impact on popular culture.
+The short, one of the earliest Merrie Melodies produced in Technicolor's then-new three-color process (Process 4), is recognized as one of director Tex Avery's early masterpieces.
 Musicologist Daniel Goldmark writes, "I Love to Singa may be one of the most instantly endearing cartoons Warner Bros. ever created.
 The story combines two themes that are as popular then as they are now—a child breaking away from his parents and contesting chasing the 'rags-to-riches' promise of amateur shows."
 Animation historian Jerry Beck agrees, "While not as wacky as Tex Avery's later works, I Love to Singa is still the perfect metaphor for the changes this great director brought to the studio.
 Instead of following stuffy cartoon convention, Tex taught his peers to march to their own drummers."

 Legacy

-The May 7, 2013 episode of The Looney Tunes Show, "Gribbler's Quest", featured a Merrie Melodies segment in which Gossamer plays the piano and sings "I Love to Singa" (with new audio sung by Kwesi Boakye).
-This was one of two instances of the show's Merrie Melodies segment using a classic song rather than a new composition with the other instance being "Yellow Bird".
-However, the lyrics were changed to remove racist terms such as "mammy."

-In the first episode of the American animated television series South Park, "Cartman Gets an Anal Probe", Eric Cartman is hit by an alien beam, causing him to begin singing and dancing to "I Love to Singa".

-Owl Jolson appears in several levels of the video game Looney Tunes: Back in Action, singing "I Love to Singa" via archive audio.
-Bugs Bunny and Daffy Duck will comment upon Owl when they get close enough.

-As a short published in 1936 with its copyright renewed, the short will enter the public domain on January 1, 2032.
+An audio sample of Owl Jolson singing "I Love to Singa" is sung by Eric Cartman in the pilot episode of South Park, "Cartman Gets an Anal Probe", which originally aired on August 13, 1997.

+A scene of the short with the owlet singing is seen briefly a couple of times in the 2003 film Looney Tunes: Back in Action when Mr. Chairman tries to tune his television.